 Dr Kalim Siddiqui was a writer for all his adult life.
 He became involved in journalism in Karachi in the late 1940s, before travelling to London in 1954.
-In London he also worked as a journalist, in both the mainstream press and the Muslim community press, such as it was.
-He also became involved in Muslim community affairs through various organizations, and decided in the 1960s to return to education in order to make up for the deficiencies of his education in India and Pakistan, which had been interrupted by political developments.
+In London he also worked as a journalist, in both the mainstream press and the Muslim community press.
+He also became involved in Muslim community affairs through various organizations.
+In the 1960s he decided to return to education in order to make up for the deficiencies of his education in India and Pakistan, which had been disrupted by political developments.
 Throughout this period, he was interested in both Pakistani affairs, and Islamic ones.
 Unfortunately relatively few of his writings survive from this time, although one example is given below.

 He was there at a crucial time in Pakistani politics, in the run up to the civil war that resulted in the break-up of Pakistan and the secession of Bangladesh.
 While there he both worked on his research and filed stories on breaking events for the Guardian newspaper and other publications.
 This was a traumatic time for Pakistanis and their friends around the world, and he was no exception.
 After his return to London, it was from discussions on the failure of Pakistan that emerged the group that was to become the Preparatory Committee of the Muslim Institute a few years later.

 A selection of his writings during this period are given below:

 - Eid Milad un-Nabi Address on the Seerah (1958)

 This is the text of an speech that Dr Kalim Siddiqui gave at the Islamic Cultural Centre, London, in October 1958.
 It confirms his life-long interest in the Seerah and its socio-political elements.
 He was planning research into the political dimensions of the Seerah at the time of his death nearly 40 years later.
 The original typescript given above is not very clear, so a retyped version is available here.

 - Writings on Pakistan discussed by the PRPI in 1971-72